Neil Strauss: Other works

 In June, 2017, I Can't Make This Up: Life Lessons was published with co-author Kevin Hart and immediately was a #1 NY Times Bestseller.

 In 2019, Strauss launched To Live and Die in LA., a true crime podcast following the death of Adea Shabani.
 It hit No. 1 on the iTunes podcasts, and was in the top 10 for four months.

 On December 5, 2021, Strauss became the first mainstream author to mint a book on Ethereum titled Survive All Apocalypses: From Machine Uprisings to Bear Markets.
+On February 13, 2023, the Los Angeles County Museum of Art (LACMA) announced that it had acquired the book for its permanent collection.

-Strauss also has a chapter of advice in Tim Ferriss' book Tools of Titans.
+Strauss also has a chapter of advice in Tim Ferriss's book Tools of Titans.

-Near the end of 2021 Strauss began working on a fictional "tell-all" book about the NFT collection The Bored Ape Yacht Club, entitled Bored and Dangerous.
+Near the end of 2021, Strauss began working on a fictional "tell-all" book about the NFT collection The Bored Ape Yacht Club, entitled Bored and Dangerous.

+In January 2023, The Creative Act: A Way of Being, a book that Strauss wrote with music producer Rick Rubin, was released and entered the New York Times Bestseller list at No. 1 on February 5.